-- Protecting pupils from maltreatment - Preventing impairment of pupils' mental and physical health or development - Ensuring that pupils grow up in circumstances consistent with the provision of safe and effective care - Taking action to enable all pupils to have the best outcomes
+- Protecting pupils from maltreatment within or outside the home, including online - Preventing impairment of pupils' mental and physical health or development - Ensuring that pupils grow up in circumstances consistent with the provision of safe and effective care - Taking action to enable all pupils to have the best outcomes - Providing help and support to meet the needs of children as soon as problems emerge

 - 1. Child protection is part of this definition and refers to activities undertaken to prevent pupils suffering, or being likely to suffer, significant harm. - 2.
-Abuse is a form of maltreatment of a pupil, and may involve inflicting harm or failing to act to prevent harm. - 3.
+Abuse is a form of maltreatment of a pupil and may involve inflicting harm or failing to act to prevent harm.
+This includes where children see, hear or experience its effects in relation to domestic abuse - 3.
 Neglect is a form of abuse and is the persistent failure to meet a pupil's basic physical and/or psychological needs, likely to result in the serious impairment of the pupil's health or development.
 Appendix 1 defines neglect in more detail. - 4.
+Exploitation can involve being groomed, forced or coerced into doing something you don't want to do for someone else's gain - 5.
 Children include everyone under the age of 18.
-All pupils that attend Brentfield fall in this category. - 5.
-Parent refers to birth parents and other adults who are in a parenting role, for example step-parents. - 6.
+All pupils that attend Brentfield fall in this category. - 6.
+Parent refers to birth parents and other adults who are in a parenting role, for example step-parents. - 7.
 Sexting (also known as youth produced sexual imagery) is where children share nude or semi-nude images, videos or live streams.